Right to exist: Israel/Palestine

-Kashmir

-Representatives of the Kashmiri people regularly assert their right to exist as a nation, independent from both India and Pakistan.

 Kurdistan

-Representatives of the Kurdish people regularly assert their right to exist as a nation.
+Representatives of the Kurdish people regularly assert their right to exist as a state.

 Northern Ireland

 The 1937 Constitution of Ireland originally claimed the national territory consisted of the whole of the island in Articles 2 and 3, denying Northern Ireland's right to exist.
 These articles were changed such that the previous claim over the whole island of Ireland became instead an aspiration towards creating a united Ireland by peaceful means, "with the consent of a majority of the people, democratically expressed, in both jurisdictions in the island" as part of the Good Friday Agreement ending The Troubles, a violent conflict between Irish nationalists and Ulster unionists from 1969 to 1998.
 The Good Friday signatories "recognise the legitimacy of whatever choice is freely exercised by a majority of the people of Northern Ireland with regard to its status, whether they prefer to continue to support the Union with Great Britain or a sovereign united Ireland."